Private security companies underpaying employees

 “Unfortunately, I am still struggling,” he said, adding that initially he would make around Rs 1,500 a day but with the CNG crisis his earning had dropped to below Rs 1,000 a day.

+However, he added, that workers were performing duties for more hours daily.

 Israr Khan said the government lacks any mechanism and the will to ensure that workers get the government fixed salaries.
-He said that the government had recently increased the minimum wage from Rs 17,500 to Rs 21,000 but the workers’ wages are yet to reach Rs 17,500 let alone
+He said that the government had recently increased the minimum wage from Rs17,500 to Rs 21,000 but the workers’ wages are yet to reach Rs17,500 let alone Rs21, 000.

 CHITRAL: Two young men were found dead in the guardroom of a telephone company at tourist resort Barmoghlasht near the...